AshleyPikachu/Super-Bit-Shader/README.md

 3. From "Settings" pick "Input" goto "Hotkeys", look for "Menu Toggle (Controller Combo)" and select "L3 + R3".
 4. Next return to the "Main Menu" and enter the "Quick Menu" again.
 5. From there select "Core Options" and set the "3D Mode" to "Side-by-Side".
-6. Save changes as a "Core Override" and go back to the "Main Menu" to properly "Quit" Retroarch to save your work.
+6. Save changes as a "Core Override", go back to the "Main Menu" to properly "Quit" Retroarch to save your work.
 7. Now reboot the program and load your game and put the phone inside the Google Cardboard.

 **NOTE**: "Core Options" cannot adjust Interpupillary Distance (IPD), make sure your Google Cardboard is fitted for Retroarch.